-Shape Corp expect that all supplied products and services meet or exceed our quality expectations 100% of the time with no exceptions.
-One of our core values is to delight the customer and we realize that our suppliers play a vital role in helping us in this effort.
+Shape Corp expect that all supplied products and services meet or exceed our quality expectations 100% of the time.
+We realize that our suppliers play a vital role in helping us in this effort.
 We do business with domestic and international automotive companies as well as many non-automotive customers.
-Customer specific requirements will supersede our requirements and will be communicated through the affected business unit Quality Engineer.
-Suppliers must be compliant to Shape Corp and/or customer specific engineering and quality standards at all times.
+Customer specific requirements will supersede our requirements and will be communicated through the Shape Corp. program team.
+Suppliers must be compliant to Shape Corp and/or customer specific engineering and quality standards that are cascaded from Shape Corp.
 We expect regular communication from our suppliers to ensure that we are aware of problems and can work towards quick resolution with zero impact on our customers.